szelongq/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
+The number of leaves to be removed is invalid.
+(If the input is not a positive integer)

+    * 3b1.
+HeRon shows an error message.

+      Use case resumes at step 2.

+* 3c.
 The number of leaves to be removed is greater than the amount of leaves the employee actually has.

-    * 3b1.
+    * 3c1.
 HeRon shows an error message.

       Use case resumes at step 2.